 - Create your content (or consider hiring a professional to create it for you).
 You might also consider accepting guest blog posts (or guest interviews on podcasts etc.) to ease your content creation burden.
 If you’re accepting guest posts, I strongly suggest you use an online copyright checker to ensure the content you receive is unique and not plagiarised.

-- Create the distribution and promotion assets that you need.
+- Create the distribution and promotion assets you need.

-- If the copy that your content links to doesn’t yet exist, create that too (or, once again, consider hiring a professional to write it for you).
+- If the copy that your content links to doesn’t yet exist, create that too (or, once again, consider hiring a professional to create it for you).

 Ideally, you would go through this process while also consulting your integrated content strategy.
 Later on, you’ll also benefit from updating and optimising your content.

 If this is a little overwhelming, consider talking to a professional content strategist.
 A strategist will be able to provide strategic advice to get you on the right track.
 If you don’t have an integrated content strategy, a strategist will be able to create a bespoke strategy and exactly fits your business.

 Alternatively, you could save yourself a whole lot of bother by hiring a professional to do the whole lot for you.
 Some professionals provide content marketing packages that include everything from an integrated content strategy to a style and tone of voice guide to the content itself.
 My packages include a year’s worth of blog posts, emails if you want them and even your social media distribution and promotion.
 I can also design a bespoke package that perfectly suits your needs.